kiquetal/oreilly-book-grokking-concurrency/codes/README.md

 # Navigate to the codes directory
 cd /path/to/codes

-# Create a virtual environment with Python 3.10.5
+# Create a virtual environment
-python3.10 -m venv venv
+python3 -m venv venv

 # Activate the virtual environment
 source venv/bin/activate

-# Verify the environment is active (should show Python 3.10.5)
+# Verify the environment is active (should show the Python version)
 python --version

 # Install required dependencies